mbod/comm3130_fall2022/syllabus.md

 ## COMM3130: Computational Text Analysis for Communication Research
 **Fall 2022: Tu/Th 12.00-1.30pm**
+**Room: ----**

 **Professor**: Dr. Matt O'Donnell (he/him/his) **Email**: mbod@asc.upenn.edu

 **Office hours**: Virtual online meetings through Zoom
+* Days and Times __TBA__

+## IMPORTANT NOTICE - <u>Masks are required in this class</u>
+* Please make sure you are wearing a face mask fully covering both mouth and nose _before_ you enter the classroom and keep it in place _at all times_.
+* Make sure you have a "properly-fitting, high-quality mask (preferably a surgical mask, KN95/KF94, N95, or [EHRS-recommended Aries mask](https://ehrs.upenn.edu/covid-19/universal-mask-and-cloth-face-covering-precautions) as opposed to a single layer cloth mask)."
+(UPenn Public Health Guidance).

 ## Course Description, Goals and Objectives

-In this hands-on course students will learn how to manage large textual datasets (e.g. Twitter, YouTube, news stories) to investigate research questions.
-They will work through a series of steps to collect, organize, analyze and present textual data by using automated tools toward a final project of relevant interest.
+In this hands-on course students will learn how to manage large textual datasets (e.g. Twitter, news stories, song lyrics, YouTube comments) to investigate research questions.
+They will work through a series of steps to _collect_, _organize_, _analyze_ and _present_ textual data by using basic Python coding toward a final project of relevant interest.
 The course will cover linguistic theory and techniques that can be applied to textual data (particularly from the fields of corpus linguistics and natural language processing).

-_No prior programming experience is required._ Through this course students will gain skills writing Python programs to handle large amounts of textual data and become familiar with one of the key techniques used by data scientists, which is currently one of the most in-demand jobs.
+**_No prior programming experience is required._** Through this course students will gain skills writing Python programs to handle large amounts of textual data and become familiar with one of the key techniques used by data scientists, which is currently one of the most in-demand jobs.

 * This course will provide an introduction to Python programming for collecting, preparing and analyzing text data from various sources including social media (e.g. Twitter), weblogs, online news media and various publicly available archives (e.g. presidential speech archive, congressional sessions).